SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 704 Sutter Street (Lower Nob Hill district)

-One of the top sushi restaurants in San Francisco in the Castro district is Sushi Zone.
-It's also a casual environment with a great selection of items.
+One of the top sushi restaurants in San Francisco is Sushi Zone.
+It's another casual joint with a great selection of items, located in the Duboce Triangle just between the Lower Haight and the Mission districts.

 1815 Market Street (Lower Haight district)